edge-sys-design/AHT/README.md

 # AHT

-This is code specific to the AHT series of adios.
+This is code specific to the AHT series of radios.
 This is upstream to the public developer API -- the API itself calls functions which are implemented here, and functions implemented here are expected to be as consistent as possible among all of the AHT lineup, and preferably all Android radios.